gjain-7/Misc-6-Infinity-Remote/READMEpvt.md

 4. Publish ?

 ### Difficulties being faced:
-1. Press and hold feature for navigation buttons

 ### Fixes Used (Jugaad, although working, but should not have been used)
 1. Volume regulation (uncoventional, although working)